onnokleen/alfred/README.md

 ```

 ## History
+- June 2017: First release on CRAN
 - May 2017: First stable release on github.